odek53r/summarization-papernotes/codes/Selective Encoding for Abstractive Sentence Summarization/readme.md

 	[id1,id2,id3,id4,.......]
 	[id1,id2,id3,id4,...]

 Restoring parameters from saved checkpoint is a important function which can prevent interuption accidentally when training the model leading to embarrassed situation.
-So the project will automatically save all used variables in a convenient way, restoring as well.
+So the project will automatically save all used variables in a convenient way, restoring process as well.

 ## other
 Beam search decoder haven't been implemented because I don't know how to do it, so if someone else understands how to implement, you can send pull request for improving the project.